Full program video: Fay Victor and Myra Melford, Workshop Performance: October 3, 2019

 Video highlight clips: Victor and Melford open their workshop performance with Victor's recitation of “A Poet and His Song,” by Paul Laurence Dunbar, to Melford’s composition “Be Melting Snow” | Victor and Melford improvise a piece that incorporates Victor's reflections on "Lonely white wolves and their thoughts" |

 The Poetry Center's In Common Writers Series, supported by the Walter & Elise Haas Fund, re-commences this Fall 2019 with a double-program featuring outstanding composer-improvisers Fay Victor, visiting from her home in Brooklyn, New York (she is in the Bay Area as an Artist in Residence at Headlands Center for the Arts), and Myra Melford, with us from across the Bay, in Berkeley.
 At 1:00 pm Thursday October 3, they present a workshop performance at The Poetry Center.
 This event is co-sponsored by the SF State School of Music.
 Then at 7:30 pm we move to the Center for New Music in downtown San Francisco, for a duo performance followed by an open conversation with the audience.
-Both events are free and open to the public; for the Center for New Music performance please reserve a free ticket with C4NM here.
+Both events are free and open to the public.

 “She’s essentially invented her own hybrid of song and spoken word, a scat style for today’s avant-garde.”

 —Giovanni Russonello, The New York Times, on Fay Victor